vatACARS/hub/README.md

 ## License

-The vatACARS hub is licensed under the [GNU General Public License v3.0](https://github.com/vatACARS/plugin/blob/master/LICENSE.txt).
+The vatACARS hub is licensed under the [GNU General Public License v3.0](https://github.com/vatACARS/hub/blob/master/LICENSE.txt).

 ## Disclaimer

-This plugin is developed independently and is not officially endorsed or affiliated with vatSys or any associated organizations.
+This hub is developed independently and is not officially endorsed or affiliated with vatSys or any associated organizations.
 Use at your own risk.